 This, however, means nothing.

 I discovered this futility the past few weeks, as I prepared our beloved bungalow to go on the market.
-I repainted each room, polished the cabinets with oil soap, stashed my collectible Irish Barbies and hid heaps of epic crap in the attic to prepare.
+If you were to read more here, you’d know that the folks we’d hired repainted each room, polished the cabinets with oil soap, stashed my collectible Irish Barbies and hid heaps of epic crap in the attic to prepare.
 But as I completed each check mark on my to-do list, twelve more items sprouted up to take its place.
 Why had I never noticed the sludge and fly corpses that accumulate in the window jambs?
 For that matter, had I washed the windows even once since I moved in?
 Oh my gosh, look at the cobwebs that have collected in the ceiling corners!
 Where in the name of puppy breath did they all come from?

 A few items I have never, ever cleaned in my house: